Break My Stride: Unique II version

-In 1996, Austrian duo Unique II had its most successful hit by covering "Break My Stride".
-This version of the song was the first international success for the band, peaking at number one in Austria and New Zealand, as well as number two in Australia.
-The single also charted in Ireland, Italy, Canada, and Scandinavia.
+In July 1996, Austrian Eurodance project Unique II released a cover of "Break My Stride".
+This version of the song, released via label Dance Pool, was the first international success for the band, peaking at number one in Austria and New Zealand, as well as number two in Australia.
+The single also charted in Canada, Ireland, Italy, and Scandinavia.

 Critical reception

-Larry Flick from Billboard wrote, "Yep, this is a dance-leaning cover of the Matthew Wilder '80s pop chestnut.
+Larry Flick from Billboard magazine wrote, "Yep, this is a dance-leaning cover of the Matthew Wilder '80s pop chestnut.
 It has already saturated radio airwaves throughout Europe, with a number of programmers here already giving it positive feedback.
 Highly videogenic Viennese songbird Jade Davies chirps her way through the track's Ace of Base-like reggae-inflected groove with engaging energy.
 She'll have little to no trouble successfully carrying this one into the hearts of folks who prefer familiarity over adventure."
-Australian music channel Max placed the song at number 903 on their list of the "1000 Greatest Songs of All Time" in 2013.
+Australian music channel Max ranked Unique II's version of the song among the "1000 Greatest Songs of All Time" in 2013.

 Chart performance

-"Break My Stride" peaked at number-one in Austria and New Zealand.
-It also entered the top 10 in Australia, the Czech Republic, Denmark, and Ireland.
-On the Eurochart Hot 100, it peaked at number 33 in September 1996.
+"Break My Stride" peaked at number-one in Austria and New Zealand, for seven and two weeks.
+In Austria, it ended up as the fifth-most sold single of the year.
+It also became a successful top-10 hit in Australia, the Czech Republic, Denmark, and Ireland.
+On the Eurochart Hot 100, it reached number 33 in its sixth week on the chart, in September 1996.
 "Break My Stride" was also a hit in Israel, where it peaked at number six, and in Canada, reaching number 18 on the RPM 100 Hit Tracks and number 19 on the RPM Dance chart.
-The single was awarded with a platinum record in Australia and Austria.
+The single was awarded with a platinum record in Australia and Austria, after 70,000 and 50,000 units were sold in these countries.
 In 2002, a new remix of the song peaked at number 55 in Austria.